close up photo of monitor

 5. Real-Time Opportunity

-Participate in moves triggered by US earnings, jobs reports, inflation releases, or central bank statements — without waiting for the Indian market to open.
+Participate in moves triggered by US earnings, jobs reports, inflation releases, or central bank statements — without waiting for the Asian market to open.

 Risks That Must Be Managed